On this page:

 The other observers are Argentina, Austria, Belgium, Canada, China, Costa Rica, Czech Republic, Denmark, Dominican Republic, Ecuador, Egypt, El Salvador, Finland, France, Georgia, Germany, Greece, Guatemala, Haiti, Honduras, Hungary, India, Indonesia, Israel, Italy, Japan, Morocco, Netherlands, New Zealand, Norway, Panama, Paraguay, Poland, Portugal, Romania, Singapore, Slovakia, South Korea, Spain, Sweden, Switzerland, Thailand, Trinidad and Tobago, Turkey, Ukraine, United Kingdom, United States and Uruguay.

-Australia works with the Pacific Alliance in the areas of environment, engaging with the Asia-Pacific and in education and training.
+In June 2017, Australia launched free trade agreement negotiations with the Pacific Alliance, one of the first countries to do so.
+Australia also works with the Pacific Alliance in the areas of environment, engaging with the Asia-Pacific and in education and training.
 Australia attended the inaugural Pacific Alliance Education Forum in Lima, Peru, in May 2016 and supported a Pacific Alliance cooperation project – “TVET in Benchmarking for Transport and Logistics Sector”.
-Australia is also interested in engaging with the Alliance’s mining group.
+In July 2017, Australia also attended the inaugural Pacific Alliance Fisheries Network meeting in Lima.

 The Central American Integration System